joen00/joen00/README.md

 ### Hi there 👋

+💬 I am a developer working
+💬 I have project experience using #Python, Java, C++.
+💬 I'm interested in computer vision.

 <!--
 **joen00/joen00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.